gitenter/gitenter/doc/architecture/SyAD.md

 - [SyAD-0002]{SyRS-0034} The document shall be written using a modified `markdown` format.
 - [SyAD-0005]{SyRS-0073,SyAD-0002} The traceable items are defined by extending the "bullet lists" item in markdown.

+### Configuration

+- [SyAD-0013]{} There shall be a configuration file.
+- [SyAD-0014]{SyAD-0013,SyAD-0002,StRS-0049} The configuration file indicates the scanned path(s) for which the documents may stay.
+All the `markdown` files under the included file path(s) are treated as targeting document.
+    - *(Should we go the opposite direction to list the ignore files, like `.gitignore`)*
+- [SyAD-0015]{SyAD-0013,SyRS-0044} The configuration file indicates the scanned path(s) for the implemented code.
+- [SyAD-0016]{SyAD-0013,SyRS-0045} The configuration file indicates the scanned path(s) for test cases.
+    - *(What about if the code and tests are mixed together?)*

 ### Tag and traceability

 - [SyAD-0006]{SyRS-0036} The plain-text-based tag shall be unique throughout the entire document system.
 - [SyAD-0009]{SyRS-0036} The upstream items shall be explicit marked in file using the plain-text-based tags.
 There's no need to do the downstream ones.
-- [SyAD-0007]{SyAD-0009,SyAD-0005,SyRS-0072,SyRS-0076} The tag and the upstream tag of a particular traceable item, shall be marked using the following format.
+- [SyAD-0007]{SyAD-0009,SyAD-0005,SyRS-0072,SyRS-0076} In document, the tag and the upstream tag of a particular traceable item, shall be marked using the following format.

 ```
 Optional block comments